 A resume is more than just a summary of your employment history and associated experience, skills, and education; it’s a marketing tool .
 A recruiter will tend to pass over applicants who provide only the boring basics.
 Instead, they would rather see your accomplishments and what you can do for the company.

-Your resume is the ticket to an interview, so it's important that this document shows the best you possible to a potential employer.
-Because times change, you can't simply use the resume you wrote a few years back or, possibly, even last year.
+Your resume is the ticket to an interview, so it’s important that your resume template shows the best you possible to a potential employer.
+Because times change, you can’t simply use the resume you wrote a few years back or, possibly, even last year.
 Choosing the right format and providing the proper information can land you that interview for your dream job.

 The format you choose for your resume is just as important as what information is actually provided within.
 The way your resume is set up can either help or hinder a potential employer’s ability to quickly scan to see what they’re looking for in a candidate.

 Imagine getting between 75 and 250 resumes for one position .
 There’s no way you’re going to have the time to read each and everyone to select just a few candidates for interviews.
 Although part of a recruiter’s job is to go through resumes, they have other responsibilities as well.
 This means that they’ll only be able to scan through resumes and select a handful to read more thoroughly.
 A properly formatted resume is more likely to be read.

 When you don’t choose an appropriate format for the position that you’re applying for, recruiters get a negative impression of you and your ability to do the job, no matter how qualified you may actually be.
 Not only that, but a recruiter will skim to see if you actually want the specific position within their company rather than just any ol’ job.